White-throated toucan: Description

 Juveniles are noticeably shorter-billed, more sooty-black, and have duller plumage.

-The white-throated toucan of the race cuvieri is virtually identical to the related channel-billed toucan of the race culminatus, but the latter is smaller and has a proportionally shorter bill with a more strongly keeled culmen.
+The white-throated red billed toucan of the race cuvieri is virtually identical to the related channel-billed toucan of the race culminatus, but the latter is smaller and has a proportionally shorter bill with a more strongly keeled culmen.
 The call is often the best distinction between the species.
-White-throated has a yelping eeoo, hue hue, whereas channel-billed has a croaking song.
+White-throated red billed toucan has a yelping eeoo, hue hue, it has one of the loudest calling among the rest of the toucan whereas channel-billed has a croaking song.

 Behaviour

 Small flocks or more commonly pairs of birds move through the forest with a heavy, rather weak, undulating flight, rarely flying more than 100 m at a time.
 This species is primarily an arboreal fruit-eater, but will also take insects, lizards, eggs, and small birds.

 Breeding

-The 2–4 white eggs are laid in an unlined cavity high in a decayed section of a living tree, or in an old woodpecker nest in a dead tree.
+The 2–6 white eggs are laid in an unlined cavity high in a decayed section of a living tree, or in an old woodpecker nest in a dead tree.

-Both sexes incubate the eggs for at 14–15 days, and the toucan chicks remain in the nest after hatching.
+Both sexes incubate the eggs for at 11–14 days, and the toucan chicks remain in the nest after hatching.
 They are blind and naked at birth, with short bills, and have specialised pads on their heels to protect them from the rough floor of the nest.
 They are fed by both parents, and fledge after about 6 weeks.
 The parents continue feeding the juveniles for several weeks after they have left the nest.